mixmarvel/mixmarvel.github.io/_posts/2019-10-29-Satisfaction-Survey.md

 The MixMarvel Foundation very much agrees with MixMarvel's Representative Alliance Program and provides support.

-The MixMarvel Foundation has a quarterly back-up funding support for the Representative Alliance Program.
-This event used 1000 MIX for rewards.
+The MixMarvel Foundation has a 110,000 overall back-up funding support for the Representative Alliance Program.
 Users that provide quality advices to MixMarvel and submit their addresses to get a certain number of MIX.